radioactiveAHM/DnsSafeguard/README.md

   - `doq`: DoQ Connection (DNS over QUIC).
 - `Server Name`: The domain name of the DNS server.
 - `Disable Domain SNI`: When enabled, the server name is not used as SNI, which can be a good alternative to the fragmenting method.
 Some public DNS servers, like Google, support this.
 Supported protocols include H1, H2, DoT, DoT_nonblocking, and H1_multi.
+- `Disable Certificate Validation`: This option ignores certificate server name matching, enabling the use of domain fronting.
+For example, you can use `www.google.com` as the server name, which is not blocked by the Great Firewall (GFW).
+Many DNS servers, such as Google, Quad9, and NextDNS, support this option.
+However, Cloudflare does not, as it uses SNI guard.
+This is the best option for bypassing the GFW. **Disable Fragmenting**.
 - `Socket Addresses`: The IP address and port for the DNS server connection.
 - `UDP Socket Addresses`: Local UDP address and port for DNS queries.
 - `Custom Http Path`: Specify a custom HTTP path for HTTP-based protocols such as H1, H2, and H3.
 Use `null` for default which is the standard DoH path.